Is there a benefit if my supplier of undercarriage parts for excavators has a partner in the US?

 You're tired of suppliers who don't understand US standards.
 Their parts don't fit, or the quality spec is wrong for your tough job sites.
 I find a US presence proves they've invested in your market.

 Yes, a US partner is a strong signal of commitment.
 It shows the supplier has invested significant resources in understanding US regulations, quality standards, and customer expectations.
-It proves they are not just opportunistic sellers but are building long-term infrastructure.

 Executives shaking hands in boardroom

 I talk to US buyers every day.
 Many, like my typical customer David, are technical experts.
-They are frustrated by suppliers who don't understand their market.
+Setting up a US partnership is a physical and financial commitment to the US market.

 Understanding US Standards (Not Just ISO)

 For example, undercarriage parts used in the abrasive, sandy soil of a Florida construction site wear very differently than parts in the rocky quarries of Pennsylvania.
+A good US partner provides this ground-truth feedback.
+They'll call us and say, "David's customers in the Northeast region need a different heat treatment 6 on the track links to handle impact."

 This feedback loop is impossible if we only sell direct from China via email.
 Because we have this partnership, our products are already adapted for the US market.
-It shows we have real-world experience, not just catalog specs.

 What This Signals to a Buyer